RNKnight1/Melodine-Android/README.md

 <h1 align="center">Melodine</h1>

+## Development is more or less stopped.
+Due to ffpyplayer being unable to be used on android, media controls do not work.
 ## Description
 A command-line(for now) tool to play and download music from YouTube.
 Made mainly by an expert Python programmer and a novice Python programmer annoyed by Spotify Free's limitations.